Skip to Content

 PULSE Back Door is one of the hottest gay clubs in Bangkok.

-The fantastic PULSE Clinic in Silom is so awesome that they bought a space next to GOD Club and also host gay parties in Bangkok called PULSE Club.
+The fantastic PULSE Clinic in Silom is so awesome that they bought a space next to the GOD Club and also host gay parties in Bangkok called PULSE Club.
 Whereas the K-Pop kids head to DJ Station and the Circuit Boys to GOD, PULSE Club is for the ravers and techno lovers.
-PULSE has ad hoc parties several times a month but watch this space as they shift to become a weekly staple in Bangkok.
+PULSE has ad hoc parties several times a month, but watch this space as they shift to become a weekly staple in Bangkok.

 PULSE Club is also a multi-purpose space hosting other events like naked drawing and Opera Night on Fridays.
 Check their website for details of the next event.